duncombe/wikis/Final Report Draft.md

 * Plot time series data, current rose, annual max values per station
 * Plot observation stations on a map

-### Scenario 2G:  Comparison of Observed and Modeled Current Data
+### Scenario 2G:  Comparison of Observed and Modeled Current Speed Data

 ####Guiding Question
 Can we compare observed and modeled current speeds at stations located within a bounding box?